 Your privacy isn’t the only thing to keep secure online.
-With Kinsta’s security features, you can rest assured knowing that your WordPress website is watched and secured 24/7.
+With Kinsta’s security features, you can rest assured knowing that your website is watched and secured 24/7.
 For more information, contact us at +1 (888) 610-2915 or schedule a free demo today.

 Save time, costs and maximize site performance with: